Sulfasalazine (By mouth)

-- It is best to take this medicine with food.
-Take each dose at evenly spaced times throughout the day and night.
+- It is best to take this medicine after meals, at evenly spaced times throughout the day and night.
 Try not to let more than 8 hours go by between doses, even at night.

-- Swallow the tablet with a full glass (8 ounces) of water.
-Swallow the enteric-coated tablet whole.
-Do not break, crush, or chew it.
+- Coated tablet: Swallow the tablet whole.
+Do not crush, break, or chew it.